riceissa/issarice.com/external/effective-altruism.com/cause-area-unit-of-analysis.md

 it seems like what actually matters is producing a list of individual tasks ranked by how effective they are. keeping track of cause areas seems mostly useful only to be able to collaborate with others (i.e. others in your same cause area will e.g. be able to give better object level feedback)

+another idea: when doing EV calculations, actions in the same cause area divide up the same "pie" whereas actions in different cause areas have different "pies" to divide up.

 see paper notebook from 2019-02-23 for my original thinking.